wodanaz/adaptiPhy/applications2/new_adaptiphy/README.md

 - `/output` - Contains a subdirectories for each output project containing output files created by the pipeline.

-### Run including staging data
+### Run
 Given
-- Use "NC_045512.fasta" as your genome
+- Use "chrX_alignment.maf" as your genome wide alignments per chromosome
 - Use directory "data" to as your data directory
-- DDS project named "CVExample" containing *.fastq.gz files in the top level directory
+- xxxxxxxxxxxxxxxxxx xxx xxxxxxx xxxxxxxx xxxxxxxxxxx
-- Run in "duke" mode
+- Run in "xxxxx" mode
-- A datetab(TSV) file named date.tab
+- x xxx xxxxx x
 - Receive an email at username@example.com when the entire pipeline completes

-The pipeline can be run using the NC_045512.fasta genome like so:
+The pipeline can be run using the MAF genome alignment like so:
 ```
-./run-escape-variants.sh -g NC_045512.fasta -d data -i CVExample -m duke -D date.tab -e username@example.com
+./run-adaptiphy.sh -g chrX_alignment.maf -e username@example.com
 ```
 The above command will do the following
 1. Create the following directories